-A new population of about around 280 people in total will create very modest demands for social infrastructure, and will not be large enough to warrant any new facilities and services.
-The future population of Mulgoa village at completion of the development (about 1,000 people), will still not be large enough to meet the thresholds for most types of facilities and services at the local level, and both new and existing residents will rely on facilities and services in the wider area to meet most of their needs.
+A new population of about around 150 people in total will create very modest demands for social infrastructure, and will not be large enough to warrant any new facilities and services.
+The future population of Mulgoa village at completion of the development will still not be large enough to meet the thresholds for most types of facilities and services at the local level, and both new and existing residents will rely on facilities and services in the wider area to meet most of their needs.